-- Wills, J. (2003) On the front line of care: a research report to explore home care employment and service provision in Tower Hamlets, London: Unison, 2003.
+- Wills, J. (2003) On the Front-Line of Care: a research report to explore home care employment and service provision in Tower Hamlets (2003) for UNISON [DOC 215KB], London: Unison, 2003.
 This report explored the situation for care workers in Tower Hamlets – and Citizens UK has now launched a national campaign to try and improve the wages and conditions of care workers alongside the quality of care given to those who need it.

-- Sokol, M. Wills, J. Anderson, J. Evans, Y. Buckley, M. Frew, C and Hamilton, P. (2006) The impact of improved pay and conditions on low-paid urban workers: The case of the Royal London Hospital.
+- Sokol, M. Wills, J. Anderson, J. Evans, Y. Buckley, M. Frew, C and Hamilton, P. (2006) The impact of improved pay and conditions on low-paid urban workers: the case of the Royal London Hospital (2006) [PDF 1,130KB].
 London: Queen Mary, University of London.
 The report is available here.

-- Wills, J. with Kakpo, N. and Begum, R. (2009) The Business Case for the Living Wage: the story of the cleaning service at Queen Mary (London: Queen Mary, University of London.
+- Wills, J. with Kakpo, N. and Begum, R. (2009) A report into the experience of Queen Mary being the first living wage campus in the UK [PDF 1,552KB] (London: Queen Mary, University of London.

-- Wills, J. and Linneker, B. (2012) The costs and benefits of the London living wage.
+- Wills, J. and Linneker, B. (2012) A report mapping the costs and benefits of the London living wage [PDF 3,363KB].
 London: Queen Mary and Trust for London.

 - Jensen, N. and Wills, J. (2013) The prevalence and impact of the Living Wage in the UK: A survey of organisations accredited by The Living Wage Foundation.
 London: Queen Mary University of London.